theofficetroll/JustAPinchOfMana/README.md

 Orb can be clicked by the player to provide mana.
 Visually "fills" as the player gets closer to goal in Runs where that matters.

-Visuals holds visual representations of the tools being utilized by the player.
+Tools holds visual representations of the tools being utilized by the player.
 Should get busier as more tools are added.

 # Installation